Purdue University Fall 2017

-Instructor: Sorin Adam Matei, smatei at purdue edu, 1
+Instructor: Sorin Adam Matei, smatei at purdue edu

-According to the site Alexa.com, which tracks world Internet usage, Facebook competes with Google for the most visited site in the world and Wikpedia has been for many years among the top 10 sites.
+According to the site Alexa.com, which tracks world Internet usage, Facebook competes with Google for the most visited site in the world and Wikipedia has been for many years among the top 10 sites.
 In the meanwhile, an old media stalwart like The New York Times lingers somewhere between the 100th and 150th positions.
 The ancient Britannica keeps sinking, barely maintaining its place among the top 10,000 Internet sites.
-In terms of reach, on a typical day, one in two world Internet users visits Facebook, while only 1 in 100 read the online version of The New York Times.
+Regarding reach, on a typical day, one in two world Internet users visits Facebook, while only 1 in 100 read the online version of The New York Times.
 Is old media dying?
 Will social media replace it?
-How does the social media revolution impact mass media research, both in terms of theory and methodological approaches?
+How does the social media revolution impact mass media research, both concerning theoretical and methodological approaches?
 What kinds of theories and methods can be used to explain the media landscape the emerges around us?
 These are some of the issues that will be explored in this course.

 The course is rooted in mass communication research, with side trips to sociological and social-psychological research.
-The goal is to offer a survey of the literature and to help the student acquire specific theoretical and practical tool kits for understanding and researching emerging forms of media and mediated communication.
-A subsidiary goal is to demonstrate that media processes and institutions can also be surprisingly resilient.
-While media sites, such as Facebook, Wikipedia, Slashdot, Twitter, Instagram, or blogs empower individuals and organizations through lateral, user-to-user connections and decentralized editorial processes, traditional media did not completely disappear or even fail to adapt.
+The goal is to offer a survey of the literature and to help the student acquire specific theoretical and practical toolkits for understanding and researching emerging forms of media and mediated communication.
+A secondary goal is to demonstrate that media processes and institutions can also be surprisingly resilient.
+While media services, such as Facebook, Wikipedia, Twitter, Instagram, or blogs empower individuals and organizations through lateral, user-to-user connections and decentralized editorial processes, traditional media did not wholly disappear or even fail to adapt.
 Many media sites added social alter egos.
 They aim to become more participatory.
-Some newspapers have embraced their reader’s commentary sections with such gusto that they look more like unruly bulletin boards, than like your grandfather’s broadsheet.
+Some newspapers have embraced their reader’s commentary sections with such enthusiasm that they look more like unruly bulletin boards than like your grandfather’s broadsheet.
 Mainstream media sites have quasi-universally integrated Twitter and Facebook badges in their sites, asking their readers to spread the word about their stories on social networking sites.
-The New York Times has gone as far as creating its own version of Twitter, TimesPeople, which allows the readers to signal to each other what stories they are following or liking.
+The New York Times has gone as far as creating its version of Twitter, TimesPeople, which allows the readers to signal to each other what stories they are following or liking.
 Under these circumstances, our understanding of what “media” is and our research agendas need to change.
 At the same time, much of our theorizing can and should be retained.

 The class will strive to integrate all these issues into a critical conversation about the meaning of “media” as a concept and practice and of contemporary mass media theory as an inquiry lens.
 To achieve these goals the class looks both back and forward.
 It re-evaluates the accumulated wisdom of past scholarship and to map out the immediate to medium future of media scholarship.
 The first and most substantial module of the class will discuss the manner in which older social scientific approaches to mass communication research (agenda setting, media dependency, social cognitive theory, uses and gratifications, etc.) are still relevant today and what newer trends have emerged in the last few decades.
 We will continue with a couple of learning modules dedicated to media convergence and new media audience theories.

-In the last module we will look at the future.
 One of the unique features of social media is their ability to store information about its use.
-This has the capacity to radically change media research, since for the first time we have quasi-complete, non-sample objective data on what people do with their media.
+This can radically change media research since for the first time we have quasi-complete, non-sample objective data on what people do with their media.
 What theories can be used to explore this new territory?
-What methodologies?
-The class will illustrate this emerging research trend with an overview of the current theoretical and methodological literature dedicated to Wikipedia.
+By what methodologies?

 The reading/learning modules are listed below, with some tentative dates.